Nisharunnisaa/JenkinsSample2/README.md

-This is Sample to build automatically in jenkins
+This is Sample to build automatically in jenkins app